mary-lin1/writing-samples/Build-a-Custom-Network-in-Google-Cloud-Shell.md

     gcloud compute firewall-rules create ps-allow-ssh --allow tcp:22,icmp --network ps-network
     ```

-    It may take a few minutes to create the network.
+    It may take a few minutes to create the new firewall rule.

 ### Spin Up VM Instances